mlrun/demos/fraud-prevention-feature-store/README.md

 We will walk through creation of ingestion pipeline for each data source with all the needed preprocessing and validation.
 We will run the pipeline locally within the notebook and then launch a real-time function to **ingest live data** or schedule a cron to run the task when needed.

 Following the ingestion, we will create a feature vector, select the most relevant features and create a final model.
 We will then deploy the model and showcase the feature vector and model serving.

+**Note:**<br>
+By default, this demo works with the online feature store, which is currently not part of the Open Source default deployment.

 ```{toctree}
 :maxdepth: 1